himanshusagar/CS506_-MySQL_Tutorial/README.md

 ````
 #### 2.2 Run Docker Container
 1. Read through yaml file provided with tutorial - docker-compose.yml.
 Your teams' machines should have containers spawned by following
 yaml already.
-If not, you can run them using `docker compose up`.
+NO need to run this yaml file.
 Notice:
    1. db2 is mysql container with
       1. password : `splung3`
       2. db name : `splunge_db`